-The Educational Video Center (www.evc.org) is seeking an exceptional candidate to join our team as EVC’s first Associate Director of Development at this time of strategic growth.
+The Educational Video Center (www.evc.org) is seeking an exceptional candidate to join our team as EVC’s first Deputy Director of Human Resources and Operations at this time of strategic growth to help usher the organization into its next phase of innovation and impact.
 EVC is an award-winning non-profit youth media arts and social justice organization dedicated to teaching documentary video as a means to develop the artistic, critical literacy, and career skills of young people, while nurturing their idealism and commitment to social change.

 EVC challenges structural inequities and harmful narratives that disadvantage young people of color in education, careers, and life.
 We do this by teaching documentary filmmaking to help young people thrive as learners, artists and social justice leaders; building the capacity of teachers and public schools to create youth-centered, culturally responsive classrooms; mobilizing youth-produced media to inspire action; and disrupting systems that harm BIPOC youth, their communities, and the world.

 EVC is seeking a highly competent and values-based Deputy Director of Human Resources and Operations team member who excels at both systems and people, and who centers racial justice values in their operations decisions.
 As part of the organization’s Leadership Team, the Deputy Director will work alongside EVC’s Executive Director and Deputy Director of Programs to ensure a healthy, inclusive, and empowering organizational culture and structure that deepens our organizational values and commitment to racial justice and equity.

 Deputy Director of Human Resources and Operations responsibilities include:

 Lead coordination of the full cycle of the recruitment process and delegate tasks to various administrative staff as necessary, including reviewing and posting job descriptions, screening resumes, scheduling interviews, drafting job offer letters, and communicating with candidates not hired.